lamassuiot/docs/docs/k8s/install-oss-comps.md

     While installing lamassu, make sure to tune the following settings in the `values.yaml` file:
     ```yaml
     postgres:
-      hostname: "postgresql" #name of the postgres kuberentes service
+      hostname: "postgresql" #name of the postgres kubernetes service
       port: 5432
       username: "admin"  #use the global.postgresql.auth.username value
       password: "admin"  #use the global.postgresql.auth.password value